How do I get started?

 Do you accept insurance?

-Most of my clients choose not to involve their insurance providers.
+Many clients choose not to involve their insurance providers.
 Here are some advantages: You won’t have a diagnostic label permanently attached to your health record.
 Your records are protected, so the insurance company cannot get all your personal information.
 Lastly, the insurance company does not dictate your care, which is often short-term solution-focused care.
 Instead, our work will be decided between you and me.

 How long are the sessions, and how often would we meet?